jballas/441_work/final/readme.md

 ### AUDIO

 I planned to do the audio last, and now I know exactly why this was a good idea.
 I have to test play the game constantly, after every update to the code, and if I had to listen to the audio every single time I'd go crazy.
 Luckily, audio is pretty straightforward.
-You preload it, add a sound and then play that sound wherever you need it for a sound effect, or as a background loop.
-I made sure to reduce my file sizes before loading them.
+You preload it, add a sound and then play that sound wherever you need it for a sound effect, or as a background loop.(9) I made sure to reduce my file sizes before loading them.

 ### Feedback